-- To ensure the academy's site is at a safe and a high standard, and is continuously maintained and improved. - To offer a world-class teaching and learning environment. - To explore a range of alternative and innovative learning environments.
+- To ensure the academy's site is at a safe and a high standard, and is continuously maintained and improved. - To offer a high quality teaching and learning environment.

 Public benefit

 The trustees confirm that they have referred to the guidance contained in the Charity Commission's general guidance on public benefit when reviewing the academy trust's objectives and aims and in planning future activities for the year.
 The trustees consider that the trust's aims are demonstrably to the public benefit.